-- 1.4 Through Finance Act 2012-13, amendments were made to the Fiscal Responsibility and Budget Management Act, 2003 and it was inter-alia decided that Central Government shall lay the Medium Term Expenditure Framework Statement before both the Houses of Parliament in the Session immediately following the Session of Parliament in which Medium-Term Fiscal Policy Statement, Fiscal Policy Strategy Statement and Macroeconomic Framework Statement are laid.
-The Central Government in exercise of power conferred by Section 8 read with Sub-section (7) of Section 3 of FRBM Act, 2003 made rules to amend Fiscal Responsibility and Budget Management Rules, 2004 and Form F-4 of the amended rules specifies the format in which the statement shall be laid (Annexure-A). - 1.5 Amended FRBM Rules provided format in which Government will lay before both the Houses of Parliament Medium Term Expenditure projections and assumption underlying these projections.
+- 1.4 Through Finance Act 2012-13, amendments were made to the Fiscal Responsibility and Budget Management Act, 2003 and it was inter-alia decided that Central Government shall lay the Medium Term Expenditure Framework Statement (MTEF) before both Houses of Parliament in the Session immediately following the Session of Parliament in which Medium-Term Fiscal Policy Statement, Fiscal Policy Strategy Statement and Macroeconomic Framework Statement are laid.
+The Central Government in exercise of power conferred by Section 8 read with Sub-section (7) of Section 3 of FRBM Act, 2003 made rules to amend Fiscal Responsibility and Budget Management Rules, 2004 and Form F-4 of the amended rules specifies the format in which the statement shall be laid (Annexure-A). - 1.5 Amended FRBM Rules provided format (Annexure-A) in which Government will lay before both Houses of Parliament the Medium Term Expenditure Framework Statement along with assumption underlying the projections over medium term.
 The format provides an estimate of expenditure commitments for various Sections viz.
 Education, Health, Rural Development, Energy, Subsidies and Pension etc. Expenditure commitments are shown separately for Revenue and Capital expenditure.
-"Grants-in-aid for creation of capital assets" and its projection are also depicted as a part of Revenue expenditure. - 1.6 The MTEF is essentially a vertical expansion of the aggregates of the expenditure projections in the fiscal framework presented along with the Annual Financial Statement and the Demands for Gants.
-Amendment to FRBM Act, 2003 envisaged that the Medium Term Expenditure Framework (MTEF) Statement shall set forth a three-year rolling target for prescribed expenditure indicators with specification of underlying assumption and risk involved.
+"Grants-in-aid for creation of capital assets" and its projection are also depicted as a part of Revenue expenditure. - 1.6 The MTEF is essentially a vertical expansion of the aggregates of the expenditure projections in the fiscal framework presented along with the Annual Financial Statement and the Demands for Grants.
+Amendment to FRBM Act, 2003 envisaged that the Medium Term Expenditure Framework Statement shall set forth a three-year rolling target for prescribed expenditure indicators with specification of underlying assumption and risk involved.
 MTEF shall inter alia contain: - (i) The expenditure commitment of major policy changes involving new service.
 New instrument of service, new schemes and programmes; - (ii) The explicit contingent liabilities, which are in the form of stipulated annuity payments over a multi-year time-frame; - (iii) The detailed break-up of grants for creation of capital assets.